-Impacts to the land base in question, construction methodology, and the means to minimize adverse impacts have been detailed in the EMP for each bridge crossing site and these will be used for guidance in both the road construction and bridge installation where applicable.
+Impacts to the land base in question, construction methodology, and the means to minimize adverse impacts have been detailed in the EMP and these will be used for guidance during road construction where applicable.

 Visual impacts will be minimal, and no Visual Quality Objectives have been established by FLNRO overlapping the site.